 Most seasoned Go programmers are familiar with the memory representation of an

-.
+interface.
 In fact, A Tour of Go, the canonical

 starting point for new Go programmers, makes sure to describe how interface